WHO WE ARE:

 Gina Mariko Rosales

 Gina Mariko Rosales is an events enthusiast, #Entrepinay (pinay entrepreneur), efficiency nerd, dancer, and nonprofit advocate.
 Prior to founding Make it Mariko, Gina spent 10 years doing corporate & nonprofit event planning, administration, and operations.
 She was the first Administrative Business Partner for the Google Self-Driving Car Team, and the first Head of Marketing Events at X, the moonshot factory (formerly Google X) where she planned large scale tech event activations, press, and public policy events.
 Gina was former Executive Director of the award-winning, nonprofit performing arts organization, Funkanometry SF and did youth outreach work with SF & Oakland schools.
-She is the Co-Founder of the UNDISCOVERED SF Creative Night Market in SOMA Pilipinas.
+She is the Co-Founder of the UNDISCOVERED SF Creative Night Market in SOMA Pilipinas, as well as the Founder of the Entrepinays Summit – a nonprofit community of pinay entrepreneurs dedicated to building sisterhood in the hustle.
 Gina’s personal mission is to create magical, meaningful moments that help remind us of the beauty and interconnectedness of life.

 Felicia Jacobe was born and raised in LA/OC, finally making her way up to the Bay Area after graduating from Chapman University in 2013.
 Felicia started her SF adventure as the first employee for the pop-up restaurant Rice Paper Scissors then transitioned to the startup scene, becoming the Program Director of the award-winning incubator Alchemist Accelerator.
 Though different worlds, Felicia found the common thread through it all was her passion for hosting people and the events side of things in all its forms.
 In 2016, she quit her full-time job and founded her own event planning company, Felicious Events, and has spent the past few years producing conferences in SF, New York, and London with Lean Startup Co.
 A self-proclaimed “extreme extrovert,” Felicia sources energy from those around her and harnesses it into producing memorable experiences for guests.
 When she’s not swiveling her head around to reimagine spaces as event venues – Felicia can be found performing with her sketch comedy group Granny Cart Gangstas or playing League of Legends.

-Angelique Lobo is a Chicana Pinay Warrior Mama.
-Raised in Sacramento, CA. At a young age, she discovered her passion for uplifting the community through creating spaces for her peers to engage in artistic expression, cultural awareness, and political activism.
-She graduated from UC Davis with a degree in Asian American Studies and Education Studies.
-After undergrad, she worked in various teaching positions in non-profit and school settings throughout the Sacramento and Bay Area.
-She earned her Masters Degree at San Francisco State University in Equity and Social Justice in Education.
-Her research examined Mixed Heritage Consciousness and the lack of Mixed Heritage representation in school curricula.
+Angelique Lobo is a Chicana Pinay Warrior Mama raised in Sacramento, CA. At a young age, she discovered her passion for uplifting the community through creating spaces for her peers to engage in artistic expression, cultural awareness, and political activism.
+After undergrad, Angel worked in various teaching positions in nonprofit and school settings throughout Sacramento and the Bay Area.
+She earned her Masters Degree at San Francisco State University in Equity and Social Justice in Education with research that examined Mixed Heritage Consciousness and the lack of Mixed Heritage representation in school curricula.
 As a response, she created a Critical Mixed Consciousness Pedagogy and Curriculum.
 Throughout graduate school she served the community as an educator and Curriculum Coordinator for Pin@y Educational Partnerships, teaching Ethnic Studies in San Francisco.
-She also served as a Social Science Teacher.
-After graduate school, she had her first child, Phoenix and made the decision to fully focus on mamahood for a year.
-This time allowed her to shift into new ways of supporting community and education, while being a full time mama.
-She then had her second child, Rainbow and learned a whole new flow of the mamahood hustle.
-She now works as a Project Manager with UpperCloud Media and a Community Engagement Coordinator with Transformative Educators Now (TEN).
-Her newest endeavor as an Event Manager with Make It Mariko provides a space where she can connect her purpose for uplifting community and education through event and experience curation.
+Working with Make It Mariko Angel is able to connect her purpose for uplifting community and education through event and experience curation.
 She creates from a place of human connection through empathy to curate moments of joy and healing.